This fish is known as

 Although it’s a peaceful fish, it eats smaller fishes.
 Not recommended for home aquariums.

 Longface Emperor can grow up to 100 cm what is approximately 39 inches.
-In general, 1 specimen requires at least 12000cm
+So 1 specimen requires at least 12000cm

 2 of water surface which is approximately 1860 square inch.
-This fish should be kept in aquariums that are very large. (
+This species will require to be kept in a tank that is very large. (

 It is difficult to keep the Longface Emperor fish. (